Last updated: June 7, 2026

 Some cookies are strictly necessary for a site to function.
 Others — like the one we use — are not strictly necessary; they enable personalization and let us understand how the product is used.

-Technical details: the tv cookie is HttpOnly and SameSite=Lax, and it is marked Secure in production.
+Technical details: the first-party tv cookie is HttpOnly and SameSite=Lax, and is marked Secure in production.
+The advertising cookies are set and controlled by Google, not by us; exact names and lifetimes are determined by Google and may change.

 Honest classification.
 Although the tv cookie is first-party and we use it for our own product personalization and analytics rather than advertising, it is not a strictly-necessary cookie.
 The site can still load and show opportunities without it; the cookie's job is to personalize your experience and to power our analytics.
 For that reason, in the EU and UK we treat the tv cookie as a non-essential / analytics cookie that requires your consent before we set it.